vedph/pythia/docs/03-query-samples.md

 So for each query this provides the expected SQL code.

-In this documentation section instead, which is more human-readble, all the samples refer to this mock TEI document:
+In this documentation section instead, which is more human-readable, all the samples refer to this mock TEI document:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>